mrtnetwork/bitcoin/README.md

   ```

 ### Transaction
-Each type of transaction has its own class for creating transactions
-Descriptions for some of these classes are provided below.
 - With TransactionBuilder
   ```
   // spending from 3 private key with 8 different address to 10 address